Is a PVC Dildo Safe [Why You Should Avoid It]

 PVC stands for polyvinyl chloride, a hard plastic used to make many things.
 The most recognizable PVC products are pipes.
 So, does that mean that your PVC water pipes are dangerous?

-Absolutely not, polyvinyl chloride, in its pure state, is harmless.
+Not, polyvinyl chloride, in its pure state, is harmless.

-However, it’s when manufacturers use this extremely cheap material, along with additional chemicals to soften the PVC to make pliable. flexible products – like a PVC dildo – that things start to get sketchy and downright dangerous.
+However, it’s when manufacturers use this extremely cheap material, along with additional chemicals to soften the PVC to make it pliable. flexible products – like a PVC dildo – that things start to get sketchy and downright dangerous.

 Why is a PVC Sex Toy Dangerous?